Chart Color Schemes

 Bullsbrook's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data shows positive outcomes for Bullsbrook residents, with low prevalence of common health conditions across both younger and older age groups.
-Approximately 57% (~4,521 people) have private health cover, compared to 54.1% across Greater Perth.
+Health data shows relatively positive outcomes for Bullsbrook residents.
+The prevalence of common health conditions is quite low across both younger and older age cohorts.

-Mental health issues and arthritis are the most common medical conditions, affecting 8.4% and 8.1% of residents respectively.
-About 69.7% declare themselves completely clear of medical ailments, compared to 72.6% in Greater Perth.
-The area has 14.2% (1,117 people) aged 65 and over, higher than the 12.6% in Greater Perth.
-Health outcomes among seniors are above average, aligning with the general population's health profile.
+Approximately 57% (~4,380 people) have private health cover, which is higher than the 55.3% rate in Greater Perth.
+Mental health issues and arthritis are the most common medical conditions, affecting 8.4 and 8.1% of residents respectively.
+About 69.7% declared themselves completely clear of medical ailments, compared to 72.6% across Greater Perth.
+There are 14.2% (1,082 people) of residents aged 65 and over, higher than the 12.6% in Greater Perth.
+Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health